 2022 Guide to Enforce South Korean Judgments in China

-Can I sue Chinese companies in South Korea and then enforce a South Korean court judgment in China?
+Can I sue Chinese companies in South Korea and then enforce a South Korean judgment in China?

 Most likely, you don’t want to have to go so far away as to sue a Chinese company.
 You may just want to take your case to the court on your doorstep because you are more familiar with your home state.